Surrogacy for Gay Fathers: The Complete Guide

 Gay couples pursuing surrogacy need both an egg donor and a gestational carrier (surrogate).
 Here's the typical process:

-- Choose a surrogacy agency experienced with LGBT+ families
+- Choose a surrogacy agency experienced with LGBTQ+ families

 - Select an egg donor (agency, egg bank, or known donor)